khaiwyon/materials/week_2/day_2/3_Adding_new_associations.md

   end
   ```

-- Now that you've added this for create, be sure to do this for the remaining ones - `posts` and `comments`
+- Now that you've added this for create, be sure to do this for the remaining ones - `posts` and `comments` `create`.

 - FURTHER READING: